wondrousWebWorks/portfolio/README.md

 - Deliver on User Stories as far as possible
 - Gain the interest of prospective employers or customers
 - Create an ADMIN page which allows carrying out CRUD (Create, Read, Update, Delete) operations)
-- Create a site that is future proof and allows for the addition of additional skills, projects, blog posts and education
+- Create a site that is future proof and allows for the addition of additional skills, projects, blog posts, education and work experience

 ### Design Choices